Fine Motor Toys for Improved Handwriting and Pencil Grip This article provides fine motor toys…

-I love this Super Sorting Pie from Amazon and I use it in my center all the time with the kids that come to me for help with handwriting.
+I love this Super Sorting Pie and I use it in my center all the time with the kids that come to me for help with handwriting.
 Remember, an important piece of the puzzle is to not only help your child to write their letters, but to also help him or her hold their pencil correctly for better handwriting.
 Kids have a tendency in the beginning to grasp pencils and crayons with their whole palm like a knife, but activities that allow them to use their index finger and thumb will strengthen those muscles for writing.
 That is why the Super Sorting Pie works so well because it allows kids to grip the fruits and place them in the pie with tongs that are similar to tweezers.

 Mini Muffin Match Up

-The Mini Muffin Match Up is another one of my favorites from Amazon because you receive all the benefits of hand-eye coordination and pencil grip with the extra bonus of math games too.
+The Mini Muffin Match Up is another one of my favorites because you receive all the benefits of hand-eye coordination and pencil grip with the extra bonus of math games too.
 Kids can use the Muffin Match Up for sorting, counting, and early math facts while they use their hands and fingers to place the muffins in the tin.
 When your child has mastered the exercise of placing the muffins in the tin with the tongs, have them also categorize them by color.
 This helps them concentrate more on recognizing colors (also good for recognizing letters) and sorting the muffins (also good for grouping to help with story problems).

 FINE MOTOR ACTIVITIES: Fine Motor Activities to Jump Start Learning